List of NCIS: Los Angeles characters: Owen Granger

 In the season 8 episode "Crazy Train", Granger reveals that he is dying from a form of cancer which he admits could have been caused by any of his actions, including being exposed to Agent Orange from while he was in the Triangle prior to being extracted from Laos.
 He later ends up stabbed in "Hot Water" while being escorted to a jail cell and is left in critical condition.
 In "Payback", he was nearly the target of a hit by an agent of the CIA, although he managed to kill the assassin before she could inject a poison into his IV.
 In that same episode, it is revealed that he once tried to kill future Rear Admiral A. J. Chegwidden when "[Chegwidden] was young and [Granger] was stupid".

 Granger was written out of the series in the season 8 episode "Old Tricks".
 Hetty tells her colleagues that the process of his recovery will be longer than expected.
 When she goes to the hospital to visit him, she discovers that his bed is empty.
 After asking his nurse of his whereabouts, she learns that Granger quietly fled the hospital and abandoned further treatment despite not being fully recovered.
 Granger left a farewell note for Hetty.
 In Granger's written good-bye, he expresses his thanks to Hetty, explaining that he has had enough bullets and hospitals for one lifetime and has decided to put his last affairs in order, effectively parting ways with the team without subjecting them to his impending death from cancer.
 His one wish is for her to break the news to the team gracefully; his note states that if she cannot immediately figure out how to do this, he trusts that she will eventually come up with a way to do so.
 The episode ended with a tribute to Miguel Ferrer, who had died a few weeks before the episode premiered.
 Ferrer had exhibited noticeable hoarseness and pronounced difficulty speaking in the episodes filmed shortly before his death.
 His deteriorating voice and failing health were justified through his character's development of terminal cancer, which reflected Ferrer's own worsening cancer.
 The character's abrupt departure was posthumous, and was designed around the actor's demise.

 Although Granger himself does not actually appear in "Battle Scars", he is frequently mentioned throughout the episode.
 Like in "Battle Scars", Granger, owing to his heavily implied death, does not physically appear in "Golden Days", but he is alluded to several times.
 At the end of the episode, Hetty, A.J.
 Chegwidden and their fellow Vietnam friends raise a glass to him in honour and memory.

-In "Liabilities", Granger is confirmed to have passed away.
+In "Liabilities", Granger is confirmed to have died.
 After leaving the hospital in "Old Tricks", he went to the safe house his daughter resided in and spent his last week with her, trying to make up for his failure to be a father to her.
 One morning, Jennifer found him dead under a tree overlooking a valley and buried him there.